$USD

 Table of Contents

-In our years of working with manufacturers and doing Dynamics 365 consulting, Sabre has found many customers are risk-averse.
-They are rightly worried about making the wrong decision to purchase an ERP like Microsoft Dynamics Business Central.
+In our years of working with manufacturers and doing Dynamics 365 consulting, Sabre has found that many customers are risk-averse.
+They are worried about making the wrong decision to purchase an ERP like Business Central for manufacturing.
 Often this leads to delays in making a decision until the pain of not changing is almost greater than the fear of the change.

 If you are worried about the risks of implementing Dynamics Business Central manufacturing in your environment, hopefully, this article will help.

 If you experienced an ERP implementation in the past, you may have an expectation that it is going to be expensive.
-Not only expensive but also will have a high risk of cost overruns.
-Very few ERP implementations in the old days stuck to a budget, and most of them took much longer than expected and were generally unpleasant experiences.
+Not only expensive, but also a high risk of cost overruns.
+Very few ERP implementations in the old days stuck to a budget, and most of them took much longer than expected.
+They were generally unpleasant experiences.

 The good news with cloud ERP systems is that they can be less costly than traditional on-premise systems to implement and own.
 As Sabre discusses in our blog article on Cloud-Based Manufacturing ERP – the new cost structure and ease of use has great benefits over the old type of ERP.
 When it comes down to the cost of the Dynamics Business Central manufacturing ERP system – this risk is historically low.